Nikoloz Baratashvili

 Prince Nikoloz Baratashvili (ნიკოლოზ ბარათაშვილი; 4 December 1817 – 21 October 1845) was a Georgian poet.
 He was one of the first Georgians to marry modern nationalism with European Romanticism and to introduce "Europeanism" into Georgian literature.
-Due to his early death, Baratashvili left a relatively small literary heritage of fewer than forty short lyrics, one extended poem, and a few private letters, but he is nevertheless considered to be the high point of Georgian Romanticism.
+Due to his early death, Baratashvili left a relatively small literary heritage of fewer than forty short lyrics, one extended poem, and a few private letters, but he is nevertheless considered the high point of Georgian Romanticism.
 He was referred to as the "Georgian Byron".

 Biography

 Nikoloz Baratashvili, affectionately known as Tato, was born in Tiflis (Tbilisi), Georgia's capital, which was then the principal city of Russian Transcaucasia.
 His father, Prince Meliton Baratashvili (1795–1860), was an impoverished nobleman working for the Russian administration.
 His mother, Ephemia Orbeliani (1801–1849), was a sister of the Georgian poet and general Prince Grigol Orbeliani and a scion of the penultimate Georgian king Erekle II.